yanagiba/swift-lint/Documentation/SelectRules.md

 # Select Rules

 Swift Lint is a rule based code analysis tool.
 Rule system is designed to be very extensible and flexible.
 So it's easy to customize rules in many ways.
-In this article, we will show you how to load particular rules.
+In this article, we will show you two approaches to load particular rules, through [command line options](#command-line) and [configuration file](#configuration-file).

+Before we dive into the details, please be advised that command line options have high precedence than the ones in configuration files.

 ## Command Line